Dental Waste Management 🦷 – Making Waste Services For Dentists Easy!

-Dentistry has come on in leaps and bounds in recent years – with many people almost forgetting of the old fear of visiting the dentists at all.
-In today’s blog – we will cover dental waste management and what services a clean and compliant dental surgery should follow.
+Dentistry has come on in leaps and bounds in recent years, with many people almost forgetting of the old fear of visiting the dentists at all.
+In today’s blog, we will cover dental waste management and what services clean and compliant dental surgery should follow.

-In a dental surgery – maintaining a clean, pleasant and compliant atmosphere is obviously very important for client satisfaction and comfort.
+In dental surgery, maintaining a clean, pleasant and compliant atmosphere is obviously very important for client satisfaction and comfort.

 Waster is an Australian waste management and recycling business that helps small and medium companies boost recycling and minimise costs.

-We provide all relevant medical waste and normal waste services for dental waste management – including clinical/medical waste bins, pharma waste bins and sharps collections.
+Furthermore, we provide all relevant medical waste and normal waste services for dental waste management – including clinical/medical waste bins, pharma waste bins and sharps collections.

 Legislation as regards dental waste management is covered by each State.
 For example – you can see the NSW regulations here.

-For a dental practise – the key requirements include:
+For a dental practice, the key requirements include:

-Correct labelling of waste: “All waste containers and bin liners are to be colour coded and identified in accordance with Tables 1 and 2 (‘Waste streams’).
+Correct waste labelling: “All waste containers and bin liners are to be colour coded and identified in accordance with Tables 1 and 2 (‘Waste streams’).
 The labelling, packing and transport of Division 6.2 Infectious Substances must comply with the ADG Code for dangerous goods. “

-The colour code is Yellow for Anatomical waste, clinical sharps waste and clinical waste incl. pathological waste.
+The colour code is yellow for anatomical waste, clinical sharps waste and clinical waste, which also includes pathological waste.

-By choosing a reputable waste provider – all containers will be labelled correctly to meet all relevant legislation.
+By choosing a reputable waste provider, expect all your containers labelled correctly to meet all relevant legislation.

-Where are clinical waste bins collected from: A dental waste management company will come into your surgery to collect your bins and deliver new ones.
-You will not need to leave the bins on the street or outside.
+Where are clinical waste bins collected from? – A dental waste management company will come into your surgery to collect your bins and deliver new ones.
+In fact, you will not need to leave the bins on the street or outside.

 Arranging waste management services for your business is very easy.